-In the 1870s a group of adults wanted more relaxed clothing for kids but this was a small number of people, however, by the 1900s clothing moved away from copying adult styles and moved towards more relaxed clothing.
+In the 1870s a group of adults wanted more relaxed clothing for kids but this was a small number of people, however, by the 1900s clothing moved away from copying adult styles and moved towards more relaxed clothing which gave children more movement and freedom.

-Fancy Dress
+Fancy dress

 Did children dress up in fancy dress during the Victorian period?
 Yes.